County of Barcelona: Birth of the Crown of Aragon

 However another marriage, that of Ramon Berenguer IV of Barcelona and Petronilla of Aragon in 1137, resulted in a union of dynasties –the counts of Barcelona and the royal house of Aragon.
 Ramon Berenguer IV was, until his death, Count of Barcelona and Prince of Aragon.
 Their son, Alfonso II, was the first king of Aragon who, in turn was the Count of Barcelona as Alfons I, titles all the kings of the Crown of Aragon inherited from then on.
 Each territory that formed the union would maintain their respective traditions, laws, customs, currency and, in time, would develop separate state government institutions.
 From that point, along the next two centuries, the territory and institutional structure (such as the Courts) of the County of Barcelona became the basis of a new polity within the Crown of Aragon derived from the geographical context (Catalonia) and the traditional expression of the power of the counts (principality) which, from the Peace and Truce of 1173, was extended from Salses to Lleida and Tortosa.
 The resulting polity was definitively denominated Principality of Catalonia from the 14th century onwards.
 However, the title of count of Barcelona remained as the ruler of the Principality.

 During the 13th and 14th centuries, the Principality would still be ruled by the kings of Aragon as counts of Barcelona, but the death of Martí l'humà without descendants in 1410 ended the House of Barcelona and, as a result of the Caspe Compromise (1412), principality's ownership passed to the Trastámara dynasty, native of Castile, in the person of Ferdinand I. Later, when his grandson Ferdinand II of Aragon married Isabella of Castile and was crowned king, the dynastic union between the crowns of Castile and Aragon would involve the progressive inclusion of the Principality as one of the different Iberian territories ruled by the Habsburgs.

 Abandonment of Countship

-Despite the uniting of the county to the Spanish monarchy, the Barcelona County law itself remained in force until it was abolished in 1716 with the Nueva Planta Decrees after the Spanish War of Succession.
+Despite the uniting of the county to the Spanish monarchy, the Barcelona County law itself remained in force in Catalonia until most of it was abolished in 1716 with the Nueva Planta Decrees after the Spanish War of Succession.
 Since then the Principality of Catalonia stopped being a separate political entity and the policy arena of the current Catalonia would only be defined as such by the Statutes of Autonomy of 1932, 1979 and 2006.
 Moreover, the title of Count of Barcelona is now merged with the Spanish crown.
 Juan Carlos I granted it to his father Juan de Borbón, reverting, on his death, to the titles of the Spanish Crown as a royal title.